-Join Ker & Downey’s luxury travel expert Lisa Sun as she takes us on a journey to Japan spanning north to south.
-Lisa shares the highlights from her unique experiences in Hokkaido, Teshima, and Tokyo.
+Join Ker & Downey on a fascinating journey to Japan spanning north to south.
+We share some unique highlights in Hokkaido, Teshima, and Tokyo.

 There are so many reasons to visit this beautiful country: unique culture, amazing sites, excellent shopping, superb cuisine, and friendly people.
 Solo travelers, couples, friends, and families will all find something to enjoy in Japan.

 Located in the north, Hokkaido is a little cooler and more isolated than the rest of the country, but that’s part of its allure.
 It’s a smaller, unspoiled island that isn’t frequented by as many visitors.